KGH Day of Giving - Closer to Home than you Think

 The future of healthcare is closer to home than you think.
 Please give today at www.kghfoundation.com

-Since 2004 MOVE 101.5 and our sister stations have raised almost 4 million dollars to benefit our health care right here in Kelowna.
+Since 2004 AM 1150 and our sister stations have raised almost 4 million dollars to benefit our health care right here in Kelowna.

-We at MOVE 101.5 are calling upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
+We at AM 1150 are calling upon the public to help make this year’s KGH Foundation Day of Giving another success for our community.
 It is a bold call to action for us to work together in support continued excellence in local health care and the future of stroke care, right here at home.
 But we need your help.

 TO MAKE A DONATION

-2. You can drop off your donation via the Drive Thru set up across from KGH (off Pandosy)
+2. You can drop off your donation via the Drive Thru set up at Rose Ave & Pandosy St

 3. You can make a donation online by clicking the KGH Foundation link below, or by clicking here!